jbianchi81/pydrodelta/doc/procedures.sac_enkf.md

     - x_stddev : float - Standard deviation of the model states
     - var_innov : tuple - variance of the innovations (observation error): soil moisture (first element) and discharge (second element).
 If second element is 'rule', get variance of discharge from the rule defined in self.Rqobs
     - trim_sm : tuple - 2-tuple of bool.
 Option to trim soil moisture observations at the low (wilting point, self.wf) and high (soil porosity, self.rho) values, respectively
-    - rule : list[tuple[float,float,float]] - Rule to determine observed discharge error variance as a function of the observed value.
+    - rule : List[Tuple[float,float,float]] - Rule to determine observed discharge error variance as a function of the observed value.
 Ordered list of (threshold, bias, variance)
     - asim : 2-tuple of str or None - Option to assimilate soil moisture and discharge, respectively
     - update : 4-tuple or str or None - Option to correct model states via data assimilation (x1, x2, x3, x4)
     - xpert : bool - Option to add noise to model states at the beginning of each step